Wednesday, 30 August 2017: Evening Meet-Up information on the ISOI XIX webpage: http://www.isotf.org/isoi19wed.html

 Session description: SWITCH-CERT is operating a DNS Firewall (DNS RPZ) for the NREN and also other customers for more than two years and is currently protecting more than 200'000 users from malware and phishing.

-- A closer look to some incidents in which a DNS Firewall is a great help
+The main points this talk will cover are: - A short introduction to DNS RPZ/DNS Firewall - A closer look to some incidents in which a DNS Firewall is a great help

 - An overview of the current RPZ provider / DNS Firewall market